daniellacoste/SENG513-A2/README.md

-# SENG513-A2
-Assignment 2 JavaScript programming
+# SENG 513 W17 Assignment 2
+Skeleton code.

+Put all your code into code.js.